lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 > This is how the annotation task will look like. **Check the box below.** When you have ticked the box, five more checkboxes and a comment section will appear.

 \
-:grey-background[Can you understand both sentences in the same way?]
+:grey-background[Can you understand both of the texts in the same way?]

 ==SPLIT==